treharne/colours/README.md

 - Take the median of each group (what does this mean?)

 Since I was using K-means, the simplest was to take the mean.

+I'm not completely happy with this, since it means that my final colours are *not* colours that I originally put in the shortlist.
+This might be worth revisiting.